fieldtrip/website/tutorial/spikefield.md

 The STA reveals several oscillatory cycles at gamma frequency around the spike.
 For channel 'AD02', we see a characteristic sharp peak around t = 0, caused by the occurrence of the spike itself.

-We also show the STA for the pre-stimulus perio
+We also show the STA for the pre-stimulus period:

     cfg              = [];
     cfg.timwin       = [-0.25 0.25]; % take 400 ms